misterhat/directdetect/README.md

 ## CLI
 ```
 Usage: directdetect <link> [options]
-            <link> being a supported video-hosting website.
+        <link> being a video link from a supported host.

         -h, --help      Display this screen.

-            -t, --test      If <link> is provided, return true/false
+        -c, --check     If <link> is provided, return true/false
                         depending if directdetect is able to
                         stream the link or not.
 Otherwise, list the
                         available video-hosting websites.

+        -t, --timeout   Set a custom timeout for each request.
+By
+                        default the timeout is set to 10.
+        -x proxy        An HTTP proxy to send requests with.
+        -a agent        Set a custom HTTP User-Agent string.

         -o file         Output video contents to specified file.
         -s, --stdout    Dump video contents to stdout.
 ```

 ### Examples